Aminjikarai: Infrastructure

-Aminjikarai offers shopping facilities for people of all classes. and famous photo studio called my memories event management.The Aminjikarai Market hosts very fresh vegetables, some roadside makeshift vegetable shops offer very fresh vegetables at nominal rates.
-There is a huge shopping mall - Ampa Skywalk at the intersection of Nelson Manickam Road and Poonamallee High Road.
-The mall has 7 multiplex cinemas, spacious hypermarket, food court, restaurants and branded retail outlets.
+Aminjikarai offers shopping facilities for people of all classes.
+The Aminjikarai Market hosts very fresh vegetables, some roadside makeshift vegetable shops offer very fresh vegetables at nominal rates.
+There is a huge shopping mall, Ampa Skywalk, at the intersection of Nelson Manickam Road and Poonamallee High Road.
+The mall has 7 multiplex cinemas, a spacious hypermarket, a food court, restaurants and branded retail outlets.

 The nearest suburban railway station is Nungambakkam railway station, which is just 2 km from Aminjikarai.
 The proximity to the Chennai Metropolitan Bus Terminus (CMBT) has made Aminjikarai one of the most accessible routes in Chennai.

-Aminjikarai has many hospitals, including Billroth Hospitals which is a fully fledged multispeciality hospital.
-MR hospital a dedicated Renal (kidney) Transplant centre is located on the Govindan street.
+Aminjikarai has many hospitals, including Billroth Hospitals, which is a fully-fledged multi-speciality hospital.
+MR Hospital, a dedicated Renal (kidney) Transplant centre, is located on Govindan Street.

 In popular culture

 Aminjikarai is usually referenced in Tamil film comedy scenes.
 The name is usually compared with America as a play on words to contrast someone locally from Aminjikarai with someone from a Western society.